ZebraAlgebra/personal-webpage/content/blog/02-003-coursera.md

 ![](../coursera.png)

 I recently completed the algorithms specialization course offered by Stanford online on Coursera.

-In this post, I will try to talk about my thoughts on this course.
+In this post, I will be sharing my thoughts and experience about this course.

 ## Summary

+- **Difficulty**: 8.0 out of 10.0
+- **Enjoyment**: 9.5 out of 10.0

 - It was a fun ride.
 - Learned a lot, struggled a lot, enjoyed a lot.